ctp-eos/ctp-eos-iso-template/README.md

 ## 📜 License

-© 2025 CTP Energy Science Foundation.
+© 2025 CTP Energy, LLC.
 Released under the MIT License (or your preferred license).

 ---

 ## 🛸 About CTP Energy Science

 **CTP Energy Science** is a revolutionary scientific framework exploring **hyper-spatial energy systems, quantum material interactions, and extraterrestrial technology integration**.
-Learn more at [CTP Energy Science Foundation Website (Coming Soon)].
+Learn more at [www.ctp-energy.com].